 - Place cubes of tofu in a food processor and process until you've reached your desired consistency.
 I don't like to process too much, just so I have a little texture in the tofu.

-- Heat olive oil in a non-stick pan (about a 10-inch pan) over medium heat.
+- Heat olive oil in a 10-inch sauté pan over medium heat.

 - Add tofu, chili peppers, chili powder, ground cumin, garlic powder, onion powder, salt and black pepper.
 Stir to combine and cook 2 to 3 minutes or so, stirring occasionally.

 - Add black beans, corn and bell pepper.
 Stir to combine.
 Cook 2 to 3 minutes, stirring occasionally.
 Turn off heat.
 Stir in lime juice.
-Serve on lettuce leaves and garnish, if desired, with any of the garnish ideas.
+Serve on lettuce leaves and garnish to taste, if desired, with any of the garnish ideas.
 Enjoy!